Coordinated Entry Prioritization

 Permanent Supportive Housing: Prioritized for Chronically Homeless Single Adults that are Homeless Longest (years)

 There are approximately 1,100 single adults and adult couples that are homeless at any given time on Long Island (about 80% in shelter, 20% living in the woods, in vehicles, train stations, and other places not meant for human habitation).
 The percentage of people living unsheltered has increased throughout the pandemic, with the highest increases in Suffolk County.
 LICH projects to have about 36 turnover beds in CoC-funded permanent supportive housing each year (3 per month) for chronically homeless single adults.
 Due to the scarcity of resources of permanent supportive housing, the CoC adopted HUD Prioritization Order CPD-16-11, in which all CoC-funded permanent supportive housing is dedicated for people experiencing chronic homelessness for the greatest lengths of time with the most severe service needs.
 These turnover units are typically matched for CES clients that have been living on the street or in shelter for several years, are disabled and have severe service needs.
-Of those that are experiencing chronic homelessness, those homeless longest, at the greatest risk of COVID-19, and with the greatest barriers to exiting homelessness on their own (as determined by the CE Assessment Tool) are prioritized first.
+Of those that are experiencing chronic homelessness, those homeless longest with the greatest barriers to exiting homelessness on their own (as determined by the CE Assessment Tool) are prioritized first.

 Each year, CES is projected to place 36 chronically homeless single adults in CoC-funded permanent supportive housing, 36 chronically homeless single adults in non-CoC-funded permanent supportive housing, and about 24 chronically homeless single adults in other permanent housing including rapid rehousing.
 CES projects to exit approximately 100 chronically homeless single adults out of homelessness, or 9% of the single adult homeless population at any given time (1,100).
 This is lower than the inflow of single adults entering or returning to the homelessness and projects to result in an increase in the number of homeless single adults (as has been the trend over the last two years, notably with a large increase in those entering shelter directly from jails and prisons and the number of elderly adults becoming homeless).

 Rapid Rehousing: Prioritized for Families Living in Shelter that are Homeless Longest (years)